Are You A Candidate for PRK Surgery?

 Why PRK Surgery Might Be Better for You

-While both PRK surgery and LASIK surgery are laser surgeries designed to improve your vision, they’re different procedures.
+While PRK and LASIK surgery are similar, and designed to improve your vision, they’re different procedures.
 During LASIK, a flap is created in the cornea to allow your doctor to reshape your eye.
-During PRK, the top piece of the cornea is removed entirely instead.
+During PRK, the top layer of the cornea is removed entirely instead.
+Some people don’t qualify for LASIK surgery.
+If you don’t qualify because your cornea is too thin to create an adequate corneal flap or for various other reasons, PRK can be an excellent solution.
+Since the piece of your cornea is completely removed during PRK surgery, people with thinner corneas may opt for PRK vs LASIK.

 Your employment or activities may also mean you’re not a candidate for LASIK, but PRK could be an option for you.
 Some industries put you at a greater risk of eye trauma and complications with a corneal flap.
 Consider PRK if you work in: